DEFNA/defna.org/_posts/2023-02-02-board-updates.md

 Josue joined DEFNA in 2018, was a DjangoCon US volunteer, and was no stranger to speaking at DjangoCon US.
 Josue has always been a voice for pushing DEFNA forward and has hosted [our YouTube interviews](https://www.youtube.com/watch?v=KMO4RR5ISRE&list=PL2NFhrDSOxgUwF244g835zO3ciMkKILyJ) for many years.

-Logan served for one year on the board and was our DjangoCon US 2022 Conference Chair and was a valuable member of our organizing team.
+Logan served for one year on the board, was our DjangoCon US 2022 Conference Chair, and was a valuable member of our organizing team.

 ## Incoming Directors